 Dandelion greens and roots contain detoxifiers that purge various body poisons associated with constipation, joint inflammation, gout, acne, fluid retention, and urinary disorders.
 Dandelion root tea is a great liver stimulant and has been used to treat alcoholism.
 Dandelion stimulates bile flow and aids in fat digestion.

 Just one cup raw has 54% of your daily recommended intake of Vitamin A and 188% of your Vitamin K.

-Dandelion leaves also contain high concentrations of Vitamins A, D, C, K, and B, iron, silicon, magnesium, zinc, manganese and are one of the richest sources of potassium known to man.
+Dandelion greens also contain high concentrations of Vitamins D, C, and B, iron, silicon, magnesium, zinc, manganese and are one of the richest sources of potassium known to man.
 Roots are gathered in the fall and prepared like potatoes.
-Just scrape, slice and boil.
-This is probably some work, but could be an emergency food if you need something.
-The leaves and flowers can be eaten raw in tossed salads.
+The leaves and flowers can be eaten raw in tossed salads, though they are a bit bitter.
 The raw leaves are very alkaline and purify and build the blood, cleanse and regenerate cells.

 - ~a big bowl for gathering

 - ~ an spray-free yard (with no pets) where dandelions grow

 - ~ the leaves of 8-10 big spring dandelions plants, washed and cut to 1 1/2 – 2 “

 - ~ 3-4 rounded TBSP virgin coconut oil